AitoDotAI/sarcasm-on-reddit/README.md

   ...
 ```

-### 3. Search for most upvoted sarcastic comment in "AskReddit" subreddit
+### 3. Search for the most upvoted sarcastic comment in "AskReddit" subreddit

 No hint.